 The paper starts with an overview of the United Kingdom's financial sector, and the freedoms and passport rights that UK financial institutions currently enjoy.
-It maps the passporting onto primary types of financial intermediation, such as banking, insurance and asset management, and discusses how significant it is for each sector.
+It maps the passporting onto primary types of financial intermediation such as banking, insurance and asset management, and discusses how significant it is for each sector.
 The paper then delves into possible options that may govern future relations between the United Kingdom and the European Union.
-It concludes the discussion by reflecting upon the path forward, outstanding transitional issues, and the possibility of the United Kingdom leaving the European Union without a deal, and therefore, falling back on the World Trade Organization (WTO) rules.
+It concludes the discussion by reflecting upon the path forward, outstanding transitional issues, and the possibility of the United Kingdom leaving the European Union without a deal and therefore falling back on the World Trade Organization (WTO) rules.
 The paper stresses that it is in both parties' interests to find a workable solution to safeguard the valuable elements of the Single Market, such as passporting.
 However, it also warns that the United Kingdom's Brexit vision, as it currently stands, is founded on unrealistic and irreconcilable objectives, which risks driving the United Kingdom's economy off the cliff.

-services are included, this number could be as high as 12 percent.
-The country's trade surplus in financial services was £63 billion in 2015, which is larger than the combined surpluses of the next three leading competitors, namely Luxembourg, Switzerland and the United States.
+A Primer on the United Kingdom's Financial Sector, Single Market and Passporting services are included, this number could be as high as 12 percent.4 The country's trade surplus in financial services was £63 billion in 2015, which is larger than the combined surpluses of the next three leading competitors, namely Luxembourg, Switzerland and the United States.5